-- 10/100/1000 Mbps Ethernet with RJ45 connectors, for Mitel sets and connection to cable/DSL modem - NAT from the internal network to the external network - pass through of UDP and TCP protocols, including TFTP
+- 100/1000 Mbps Ethernet with RJ45 connectors, for Mitel sets and connection toBROADBANDmodem - NAT from the internal network to the external network - pass through of UDP and TCP protocols, including TFTP

 The router should provide DHCP service, offering at least an IP address and default gateway.
 However, devices can be programmed with static IP addresses and settings in the absence of DHCP.